Philip Hyde (photographer)

-Philip Hyde (1921–2006) was a pioneer landscape photographer and conservationist.
+Philip Hyde (1921–2006) was an American landscape photographer and conservationist.
 His photographs of the American West were used in more environmental campaigns than those of any other photographer.

 Education

 Hyde first attended Ansel Adams' photography program at the California School of Fine Arts, now the San Francisco Art Institute, beginning with the Summer Session in 1946 and enrolling in the full-time professional photography training, the first of its kind, in the Fall of 1947, studying under photographers such as Edward Weston, Minor White, Imogen Cunningham and Dorothea Lange.
 Out of thousands of Ansel Adams' students, Hyde was one of the few Ansel Adams asked to teach with him.